 In Pennsylvania, government officials forced a foster-care provider to stop serving kids in need because of its commitment to placing children in homes with a mother and father.

-Rather than promoting a flourishing, diverse, and pluralistic society, the “Equality Act” would mandate federal government overreach and censorship of Americans from all walks of life.
+But rather than promoting a flourishing, diverse, and pluralistic society, the “Equality Act” would mandate federal government overreach and censorship of Americans from all walks of life.

 SOGI laws fail to bring about the fairness they are allegedly designed to create.
 One need look no further than the stories of those who’ve found themselves targeted by these laws.
 And if it is enacted, the “Equality Act” would only lead to more heartbreaking stories of victims across the nation.